Build Configuration Template

 Associating build configuration with multiple templates

-detach the build configuration from some of the templates (the user marks those to be detached and then has to apply their changes)
+detach the build configuration from some templates (the user marks those to be detached and then has to apply their changes).

-detach the build configuration from all templates using correspondingly named button on the same dialog window
+detach the build configuration from all templates using the respectively named button in the same dialog window.

 You can view all the templates attached to a build configuration on the Build Configuration Settings page.